Common Server Issues and How to Fix Them

 How to Fix It:

-- Identify Resource Hogs: Use tools like htop or Task Manager to pinpoint processes consuming excessive resources.
+- Identify Resource Hogs: Use server monitoring tools like htop, Nagios, or Zabbix to pinpoint processes consuming excessive resources.

 - Optimize Applications: Review and optimize resource-heavy applications or scripts.

-- Scan for Malware: Run a malware scan to ensure your server isn’t compromised.
+- Scan for Malware: Run a malware scan to ensure your server isn’t being exploited by malicious software.

 The Problem:

-If your server is unable to send or receive emails, it can disrupt communication and impact business operations.
+If your server is responsible for sending emails, issues like emails landing in spam folders or not being delivered at all can arise.
 This is often due to misconfigured email settings or blacklisted IP addresses.

 How to Fix It: